 - 7. Unit credit shall be awarded to students who pass courses in the Atlanta Virtual Academy or Georgia Virtual School based on the requirements of state rule 160-8-1-.01. - 8.
-While the district enjoys flexibility from seat time requirements as a charter system, as a general rule, high schools are expected to adhere to state guidelines on instructional hours for any credit-bearing course (150 clock hours of instruction; 135 hours of instruction in an approved block schedule; or, a minimum of 120 clock hours of instruction for summer school), unless an exception is granted by the Deputy Superintendent. - 9.
-Students shall be promoted and retained based on the requirements of policy IHE Promotion and Retention and administrative regulation IHE-R(1) Promotion and Retention. - 10.
-Students shall meet the graduation requirements in effect at the time of their enrollment in the 9th grade, regardless of changes in requirements affecting subsequent classes. - 11.
-Students are required to attend school in accordance with State law, State Board of Education Policy on Student Attendance and Atlanta Board of Education Policy JB Student Attendance. - 12.
+Students shall be promoted and retained based on the requirements of policy IHE Promotion and Retention and administrative regulation IHE-R(1) Promotion and Retention. - 9.
+Students shall meet the graduation requirements in effect at the time of their enrollment in the 9th grade, regardless of changes in requirements affecting subsequent classes. - 10.
 Students transferring from private schools, home study programs, or other states or countries shall meet the graduation requirements that apply to the cohort of students in the grade in which they enroll.
-The transcripts of transfer students for whom it is not possible to meet an Atlanta Public Schools graduation requirement by the end of the senior year shall be evaluated on a case-by-case basis. - Students must be enrolled for a minimum of 80% of a course (either at one's current school or a combination of the current and prior schools) to be eligible for full, equivalent course credit (i.e., 4-by-4, 4-by-8, or seven period day schedule).
-Students must be enrolled for a minimum of 40% of a course (either at one's current school or a combination of the current and prior schools) to be eligible for a half-credit. - To ensure seamless enrollment, students who are transferring from another school or district in the middle of a semester should enroll in the same courses as their previous school, when feasible. - If a student is transferring from another district and the course equivalent is in question, the transcription of course credit must be submitted to the Coordinator of Counseling Services for review, with approval from the Director of Curriculum & Instruction. - 14.
+The transcripts of transfer students for whom it is not possible to meet an Atlanta Public Schools graduation requirement by the end of the senior year shall be evaluated on a case-by-case basis. - 11.
 Students who officially withdraw from school and re-enroll in school at a later date shall be subject to the following requirements: - Students returning to school after having been withdrawn from school for one academic year or more must meet the graduation requirements that apply to the cohort of students in the grade in which they re-enroll.
 However, if students have transferred from school to school but have been consistently enrolled, the original graduation criteria apply. - Students returning to school after having been withdrawn from school one academic year or more who meet all assessment requirements in effect when they were last enrolled in a Georgia public school shall be eligible for exemption from the assessment requirements in effect for the cohort of students in the grade in which they re-enroll.
-However, the students must meet all requirements for attendance and units. - 15.
-Students shall be promoted at the end of second semester or summer session of each year. - 16.
-Students must meet all state assessment requirements for their cohort as referenced in state board rule 160-3-1-.07 Testing Programs Student Assessment.

-- 17. Test accommodations for students with disabilities shall be provided as required in State Rule 160-3-1-.07 Testing Programs Student Assessment. - 18.
-The following secondary school credentials shall be awarded: - High School Diploma the document awarded to students who meet all attendance requirements, unit requirements and the state assessment requirements as referenced in Rule 160-3-1-.07 Testing Programs Student Assessment. - Special Education Diploma the document awarded to students with disabilities assigned to a special education program who have not met the state assessment requirements referenced in Rule 160-3-1-.07 Testing Programs - Student Assessment or who have not completed all of the requirements for a high school diploma but who have completed their Individualized Education Programs (IEP). - 19.
+However, the students must meet all requirements for attendance and units. - 12.
+Students shall be promoted at the end of second semester or summer session of each year. - 13.
+Students must meet all state assessment requirements for their cohort as referenced in state board rule 160-3-1-.07 Testing Programs Student Assessment. - 14.
+Test accommodations for students with disabilities shall be provided as required in State Rule 160-3-1-.07 Testing Programs Student Assessment. - 15.
+The following secondary school credentials shall be awarded: - High School Diploma the document awarded to students who meet all attendance requirements, unit requirements and the state assessment requirements as referenced in Rule 160-3-1-.07 Testing Programs - Student Assessment. - Special Education Diploma the document awarded to students with disabilities assigned to a special education program who have not met the state assessment requirements referenced in Rule 160-3-1-.07 Testing Programs Student Assessment or who have not completed all of the requirements for a high school diploma but who have completed their Individualized Education Programs (IEP). - 16.
 Progress made by secondary students toward completion of high school graduation requirements shall be documented and reported to students and parents on a regular basis in the form of a progress report.
 The transcript shall serve as the official record.
-Paper transcripts are official only when embossed with the school's seal. - 20.
-Interventions and support for acceleration and enhancement shall be available to assist students in meeting requirements for graduation. - Students on 4-by-8 schedules may register for up to two credit recovery courses at one time.
-Students on 4-by-4 schedules may register for one credit recovery course at a time.
-Exceptions may only be granted by the Associate Superintendent for High Schools, in writing. - Students must be provided at least four weeks to complete a credit recovery course.
-The Associate Superintendent for High Schools may grant exceptions in writing for students registering for a credit recovery course less than four weeks before graduation.
+Paper transcripts are official only when embossed with the school's seal.

+- 17. Interventions and support for acceleration and enhancement shall be available to assist students in meeting requirements for graduation. - 18.
+Students are prohibited from substituting and exempting courses in the required minimum curriculum with exceptions listed below. - 19.
+Students accepted for international exchange programs may receive course credit but are not eligible to earn a high school diploma.